thehandsomezebra/WEBSITE_nfc-tags-in-the-wild/README.md

 ### How did I make this?

 Model was created by GeekToyBox and you can find it [here](https://www.printables.com/model/505531-25mm1-nfc-ntag215-coin-keychain).
 I used whatever NFC tags that I had at the time of printing (stickers, coins, whatever..depends on the day).
 The model's creator linked some nfc tags that also work, so I'd recommend those.
-To emboss my logo, I just used the feature in the PrusaSlicer to add part > SVG.
+To emboss the logo, I just used the feature in the PrusaSlicer to add part > SVG.
 Lastly, I printed these with my Prusa MK4.

 ### If you want, follow me on the socials...